PostHog/posthog.com/contents/tutorials/feature-retention.md

 ## Creating a feature retention dashboard

-To discover the features that drive retention, we will create insights and add them all to a dashboard.
+To discover which features drive retention, we will create insights and add them all to a dashboard.
 The dashboard gives us an overview of retention stats for features and makes it easy to compare them.

 To create a new dashboard, click “Dashboards” in the sidebar, then click the “New dashboard” button, give it a name and description, and finally click “Create and go to dashboard.”